JeffDeCola/hello-go-deploy-marathon/docs/_includes/README.md

 # OVERVIEW

-Every 2 seconds it will print,
+Every 2 seconds this App will print,

 ```txt
     INFO[0000] Let's Start this!